followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onValueChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **valueChanged** event.
+A function that is executed when one or several files are added to or removed from the selection.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a file or several files are added to or removed from selection.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->